nuochenpku/SSCL/README.md

 # Alleviating Over-smoothing for Unsupervised Sentence Representation
-This is the project of SSCL implement
+This is the project of our ACL 2023 paper: Alleviating Over-smoothing for Unsupervised Sentence Representation.